Massive Kabul truck bomb kills 80, wounds hundreds - Nigeria Today

 The explosion also shattered windows at the Japanese embassy.
 “Two Japanese embassy staffers were mildly injured, suffering cuts,” a foreign ministry official in Tokyo told AFP.

-France also reported damage to its own embassy and the German one.
-There was no information on possible casualties.
+France also reported damage to its own embassy and the German one, but there was no information on possible casualties.
+Bulgaria said its mission had been damaged and its staff evacuated.

 Pentagon chief Jim Mattis has warned of “another tough year” for both foreign troops and local forces in Afghanistan.

-Afghan troops are backed by US and NATO forces, and the Pentagon has reportedly asked the White House to send thousands more troops to the country to break the deadlock in the fight against the Taliban.
+Afghan troops are backed by US and NATO forces, and the Pentagon has reportedly asked the White House to send thousands more soldiers to break the deadlock in the battle against the Taliban.

 This post was syndicated from Nigeria News, Headlines and Opinions – The Guardian Nigeria Newspaper.
 Click here to read the full text on the original website.